 I picked up the mission to hunt down nine supposedly rare items and then checked my log to see whether it contained any more information about where to find them.
-It didn't offer any more specific advice than "somewhere on Coruscant and Nar Shadaa".
+It didn't offer any more specific advice than "somewhere on Coruscant and Nar Shaddaa".
 I knew right then that I was going to be in trouble.

 "Am I supposed to find all these things just by running around and hoping to bump into them at random?"
 I wailed at my guild leader.
 He told me that there were some NPCs that gave hints if you hovered over them.
-I did eventually find two groups of them that dropped hints related to one item each, one on Coruscant and one on Nar Shadaa, but nothing relating to the other four items I had to find.
+I did eventually find two groups of them that dropped hints related to one item each, one on Coruscant and one on Nar Shaddaa, but nothing relating to the other four items I had to find.

 There was also an associated quest line started from a letter you receive immediately upon picking up the main mission, but the three items for which you receive hints from there weren't unlocked yet today, so that wasn't particularly helpful.

 I decided to follow one of the hints I had found and investigate the Justicar sector on Coruscant.
 After lots of pointless driving around, I spotted someone sitting on a giant cannon in a corner and shooting things, something I knew hadn't been there before the event.
 It wasn't too hard to figure out that I had to click on the glowy box next to it, then shoot some mob spawns with the cannon, and then click on the box again to loot it.
 Okay, that wasn't too bad!